 The fourth one was easier (it required just a mirror), but I love it for the exact analog look I usually crave for.

-Out of ideas, I took a picture of my FG-20 in its old bag: it turned out just right but it’s definitely an image I don’t like (and in the portfolio I moved it towards the end, so it is number 8).
+Out of ideas, I took a picture of my FG-20 in its old bag: it turned out just right but it’s definitely an image I don’t like.
 This in accordance with the rule “allow yourself to fail”.
 Even if I have eleven images now, I decided to keep it because of this very reason.

 Back to the assignment